 Materials in the Special Collections supplement the Archives, and reflect the University's tradition of women's leadership and Catholic social teaching.
-These materials include the artwork of Ade Bethune and other Catholic women artists; manuscripts of women liturgists, scholars, and writers; the records of several social justice organizations; and our rare book collections.

 Rare Book Collections